 Fifteen-year-old Savanna Gilson, a quick-tempered loner, prickles at any threat, real or imagined.
-She fears she may never escape the pull of Earth’s gravity or, more generally speaking, most people.
-Because, without them, the solution to her grandfather's secret will be out of reach.
+She fears she will never escape the pull of Earth’s gravity or, more generally speaking, most people.
+But without them, the answer her failing grandfather seeks could be beyond her reach.

 Rylie’s migraines trigger more time-slips.
 She never knows where she’ll end up or which ancestor she’ll encounter.
 Will the time-slips be the key to mending the broken pieces in the people around her or will they only prove she's crazy?